 Or there is Vanilla Sugar, which is awesome when used in place of plain granulated sugar in just about anything.

-I used Vanilla Sugar in these Vanilla-Raspberry Muffins, which have a moist, almost pound cake consistency.
+I used Vanilla Sugar in these awesome Vanilla-Raspberry Muffins, which have a moist, almost pound cake consistency.
 They were quite lovely.

 I maybe-kinda-sorta made a batch or two of creme brulee, too.
 As well as a few batches of Chocolate Loves Vanilla Cupcakes–just for good measure.